BibekBarik18/To-Do-List/README.md

 # To-Do-List
-A simple to-do list webbsite built using react js
+A simple to-do list website built using react js